Harriet the Spy (film): Filming

 Harriet the Spy was filmed in Toronto during the fall of 1994 and winter of 1995.
-Director Bronwen Hughes recalled: "It was Paramount's financial decision to make Toronto look like New York, although to tell you the truth, nothing looks like a row of brownstones and stoops like New York, so we just started choosing great locations to create a visual experience."
+Bronwen Hughes, who was making her feature directorial debut, recalled: "It was Paramount's financial decision to make Toronto look like New York, although to tell you the truth, nothing looks like a row of brownstones and stoops like New York, so we just started choosing great locations to create a visual experience."

 Michelle Trachtenberg recalled the shoot beginning on October 11, 1994, her ninth birthday.
+She said she related to the character because of her own curiosity and love of writing.
 She and co-star Vanessa Lee Chester had known each other prior, having filmed a commercial together in New York City when they were five years old.
 Charlotte Sullivan recalled of the shoot: "When [Bronwen] would direct us, if we were walking she's like, 'Okay, you'll go bop-bop this way then bop-bop this way', she was always dancing.
 I don't remember her not dancing on set.
 And music was always playing.
 It was very cool and in terms of performance art she was pretty ahead of her time.
 It was a great way also to direct children.
 It was a way to keep things alive."